Probiotic: Depression and anxiety

 A 2019 meta-analysis found low-quality evidence for probiotics having a small improvement in depression and anxiety.
 A 2020 review found probiotics might improve depression, but more studies are needed.

 Diarrhea

 Some probiotics are suggested as a possible treatment for various forms of gastroenteritis.
 As a treatment for infectious diarrhea, probiotics are of no benefit to people who have the condition for more than two days, and there is no evidence they lessen the duration of diarrhea overall.

 Dermatitis

 Probiotics are commonly given to breastfeeding mothers and their young children to prevent eczema (dermatitis), but no good evidence shows efficacy for this purpose.
 There is little evidence to support the use of probiotics to treat atopic dermatitis, and some risk of adverse effects.
 The American Academy of Dermatology stated: "The use of probiotics/prebiotics for the treatment of patients with established atopic dermatitis is not recommended due to inconsistent evidence".

+Acne

+A review of probiotics and synbiotics in acne indicate that several preparations for reducing inflammatory acne lesions are under preliminary research, showing potential to reduce acne lesions, improve skin barrier function, and decrease inflammatory markers.